 Imagine what you might be missing.

 55% of communication is visual.
 Standard surgical masks block faces and prevent the ability to see facial expressions, read lips, and establish rapport.

 Miscommunication is a leading cause of medical errors and can be prevented.
-When standard masks are worn, the potential for miscommunication is especially compounded in patients who heavily rely on visual communication, such as deaf and hard of hearing patients.
+When standard masks are worn, the potential for miscommunication is especially compounded in patients who heavily rely on visual communication, such as deaf and hard of hearing patients, children, and older patients.

 Masks don't have to mean miscommunication.

 The ClearMask™ is the first, patent-pending transparent surgical mask with full-face visibility.
 Our mask provides assured protection with a smart design optimized for comfort and breathability.

 Unlike other masks, the ClearMask™ allows patients and individuals to see each other’s full faces and facial expressions, while making communication more human, natural, and accessible.

 Everyone benefits from seeing facial expressions and emotions.

 Visual communication is especially important for:

-Deaf and hard of hearing medical staff, medical students, laboratory technicians, and scientists
+Deaf and hard of hearing patients, medical staff, laboratory technicians and scientists